-1. Which film/video categories are subject to mandatory prior notification to ANCINE?
+1. What film/video categories are subject to mandatory prior notification to ANCINE?

 With the exception of journalistic productions, all foreign audiovisual productions must comply with this requirement.

 2. Is the foreign producer required to make this prior notification?

 No. The foreign producer must enter into partnership with a Brazilian producer registered with ANCINE, who will report to our Agency on behalf of the foreign producer.